NCAR-Wyoming Supercomputing Center: Supercomputer: Yellowstone

 In 2012, the Yellowstone supercomputer was installed in the NWSC as its inaugural HPC resource.
 Yellowstone is an IBM iDataPlex cluster consisted of 72,288 Intel Sandy Bridge EP processor cores in 4,518 16-core nodes, each with 32 gigabytes of memory.
 All nodes are interconnected with a full fat tree Mellanox FDR InfiniBand network.
 Yellowstone has a peak performance of 1.504 petaflops and has demonstrated a computational capability of 1.2576 petaflops as measured by the High-Performance LINPACK (HPL) benchmark.
 It debuted as the world’s 13th fastest computer in the November 2012 ranking by the TOP500 organization.
 Also in November 2012, Yellowstone debuted as the 58th most energy efficient supercomputer in the world by operating at 875.34 megaflops per watt as ranked by the Green500 organization.
-Yellowstone is expected to remain in production operation through the end of 2017.

 Supercomputer: Cheyenne

 Becoming operational in 2017, the 5.34-petaflops Cheyenne supercomputer is currently providing more than three times the computational capacity of Yellowstone.
 Cheyenne is an SGI ICE XA system with 4,032 dual-socket scientific computation nodes running 145,152, 18-core 2.3-GHz Intel Xeon E5-2697v4 (Broadwell) processing cores and has 315 terabytes of memory.
 Interconnecting these nodes is a Mellanox EDR InfiniBand network with 9-D enhanced hypercube topology that performs with a latency of only 0.5 microsecond.
 Cheyenne runs the SUSE Linux Enterprise Server 12 SP1 operating system.
 Similar to Yellowstone, Cheyenne’s design and configuration will provide balanced I/O and exceptional computational capacity for the data-intensive needs of its user community.
 Cheyenne debuted as the world's 20th most powerful computer in the November 2016 Top500 ranking.

+Cheyenne was scheduled to go offline on December 31, 2023.

-Supercomputer: unnamed
+Supercomputer: Derecho

 A new super computer was announced on January 27, 2021, capable of 20 quadrillion calculations per second, said to be 3.5 times faster than the current system in operation at the facility.
-Schedule to be operational in early 2022.
+Scheduled to be operational in early 2022, it officially launched on July 7, 2023.

+Derecho is a 19.87 petaflop HPE Cray System.
+It has 2488 homogenous (CPU) compute nodes and 82 heterogenous (GPU) compute nodes, 382 A100 GPU's, and 692 terabytes of total memory.